JosePrietoPaez/CalcDiv/README.md

 We will test 12735, in base ten, for divisibility with 7, using 2 coefficients.

-We could run CalcDivCLI and enter these arguments during dialog, or run it with the `--direct-output` option to avoid this dialog, also `-d`.
+We could run CalcDivCLI and enter these arguments during dialog using the `dialog` verb , or run it with the `single` verb to avoid this dialog.

 We will need to run the following command, assuming the name of the executable is `CalcDivCLI.exe` and is not changed:
-`CalcDivCLI.exe --direct-output 7 10 2`, or use `-d` instead.
+`CalcDivCLI.exe single 7 10 2`, or omit `single`.

 7 is the divisor, 10 is the base, and 2 is the amount of coefficients.